 2. The Juche Tower was built to commemorate a special occasion

-The man ruled the country as its so-called “Supreme Leader” from its establishment in 1948 until his death in 1994, making him the longest-serving non-royal head of state in the 20th century.
+The man ruled the country as its so-called “Supreme Leader” from its establishment in 1948 until he died in 1994, making him the longest-serving non-royal head of state in the 20th century.

 The tower was built to commemorate Kim Il-sung’s 70th birthday.